magoha01/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

-    The main difference between a class based component and a functional component is that a class-based component does this, while a functional component does this.
+    Some differences between a class based component and a functional component are:

+         -The class component needs to use a render method to return HTML while a functional component does not.
+         -Class-based components use a JavaScript class and the render method to extend React.Component.Functional components are javascript functions that return JSX.

+         - Class components have access to the react lifecyle methods, whereas with functional components you can simply use hooks.

 2. When does componentWillMount get called?
 What about componentDidUpdate?

-    A componentWillMount function is called here.
-Component did update is called here.
+    componentWillMount gets called after a successful render method is called (first time only).
+ComponentDidUpdate is called whenever a component is updated, and elicits a re-render.

 3. Define stateful logic.

-    Stateful logic is this.
+    Stateful logic describes any functions used in order to control/define the state/behavior of a component(not the display). for example, rendering changes made to the DOM after a form is submitted, or

 4. What are the three step of creating a successful test?
 What is done in each phase?

-    The three steps of creating a successful test are one, two, and three. in One, one is done. in two, two is done. in three, three is done.
+    The three steps of creating a successful test are arrange, act, and assert.
+In arrange, you set up your inputs  for the test case.
+In act, you define the actions that will be taken during the test(ex. a user inputs text, a button is clicked, etc). in assert, you define the expected outcomes, and verifies whether or not you received the desired response(s).